alexzhyshko/Bot.io/README.md

 * `@Filter` - to mark rhat a class is a filter
 * `@Inject` - to inject an object to a field
 * `@Async` - use this annotation on the type to mark that it contains async code.
 Use on method to specify which method should be ran asynchronously
 * `@Case` - use this annotation on the type to mark that it contains case or callback mapping.
-Use on method to specify which method should be used for mapping.
-In parentheses specify `caseNumber` to map(default = 0)
+Use on method to specify which method should be used for mapping, in parentheses specify `message` to map(default = *)
 * `@Callback` - use this annotation on the method to mark that it contains callback mapping.
-In parentheses specify `caseNumber` to map(default = 0)
+In parentheses specify `command` to map(default = *)
 * `@UserServiceMarker` - marker annotation to mark user-created User Service class, which is to be used by core

 ### Startup